Tracking time: advanced

 Additional editing capabilities

-When you add a calendar entry directly to a team member’s calendar, and that calendar entry is linked to a new task, todo.vu will automatically make that team member that task’s assignee.
+When you add a calendar entry directly to a team member’s calendar, and that calendar entry is linked to a new task, todo.vu will automatically make that team member the owner of that task (in todo.vu, this is called that task’s ‘assignee‘.)

 Note